 There are several 'safe' rooms throughout the game where you can save or make use of the multitude of monitors recording each room.
 Moving the cameras catches the eye of any angered ghost, leaving them in the perfect position to walk past them.
 You could also scour other rooms too, which will offer clues on how to progress.
 If you're lucky, you may also witness a memory projected onto the screen which offers deeper context into the backstory.

-This is not an action filled game.
+This is not an action-filled game.
 It requires perseverance to get through it so the aforementioned segments on the moon's surface may not be an issue for more patient players.
-In fact, you may choose to bypass many sections if you're not to bothered about the souls of the deceased.
+In fact, you may choose to bypass many sections if you're not too bothered about the souls of the deceased.
 The default controls also reflect the slow nature of the game.
-Even in 2004, twin stick controls were the norm for any first-person game.
+Even in 2004, twin-stick controls were the norm for any first-person game.
 Here, From Software has stuck to a scheme that was more prevalent before the invention of dual analogue sticks.
 L1 and R1 strafe left and right while looking up and down is mapped to L2 and R2.
-It's awkwardly archaic by modern standards, so it's also worth noting that there's different methods in the option menu (type C is the one you want if using a controller - the custom keyboard controls uses the default).
+It's awkwardly archaic by modern standards, so it's also worth noting that there are different methods in the options menu (type C is the one you want if using a controller - the custom keyboard controls uses the default).